mozman/ezdxf/docs/source/setup.rst

 The wheels are created by the continuous integration (CI) service provided by `GitHub`_ and the build container `cibuildwheel`_ provided by `PyPA`_ the Python Packaging Authority.
-The `workflows`_ are kept short and simple, so my future me will understand whats going on and they are maybe also helpful for other developers which do not touch CI services every day.
+The `workflows`_ are kept short and simple, so my future me will understand what's going on and they are maybe also helpful for other developers which do not touch CI services every day.